Petropavlovsk-Kamchatsky: Administrative and municipal status

+Economy

+The Rybachiy submarine base houses Russia’s Pacific submarine fleet.
+It was built in Soviet times but received new piers in 2022.
+During the 2025 Kamchatka Peninsula earthquake tsunami waves damaged at least one of the piers.

 Culture

 Sports

 The main association football stadium in Petropavlovsk-Kamchatskiy is the 5,000-capacity Spartak Stadium.
 The former club FC Volcano played at the stadium.

+Museums

+There are multiple museums in the city.

 Tourism

-The city has developed a tourist infrastructure.
-About twenty large tourism companies offer a wide range of services from bear hunting to paragliding.
+The city is the main gateway to the rest of Kamchatka.

 Transport

 The city is served by Petropavlovsk-Kamchatsky (Elizovo) Airport, which is linked to the town and its port via the A-401 road.
 During the warmer months cruise ships regularly stop there for the day.

+There is a bus service in the city.

 Demographics

 Ethnic Russians make up the majority of the population; the city on its own has more inhabitants than the entire neighboring Chukotka Autonomous Okrug or Magadan Oblast.

-The population numbered 179,780 in 2010; 179,800 in 2011; 179,784 in 2012; and 181,618 in 2013.
+The population numbered 179,780 in 2010; 179,800 in 2011; 179,784 in 2012; 181,618 in 2013, and 164,900 in 2021.